Pupil Premium Report 2016-2017

 Nature of support/provision

-During the academic/financial year 20156, the school employed two teachers to provide additional support for our eligible pupils.
+During the academic/financial year 2016-17, the school employed a teacher and a higher level teaching assistant to provide additional support for our eligible pupils.
 Dependent on the collective needs and learning styles of the pupils, support included: small group work; one to one and targeted intervention.

 The curriculum objectives varied, dependent on the needs of the individual children.

 - Enhancing skills in reading, specifically comprehension and inference.